AkaZecik/pyrex/README.md

 ### Python

-Project is written for Python 3.9
+Project is written in Python 3.9